Share This Guide, Choose Your Platform!

 - If your hotel bill comes to £120 and this includes standard-rated VAT at 20%, you should net this down to 100/120ths.
 Therefore, you can multiply £120 x 100/120.
 Likewise, you can also use 5/6ths as a simplified formula instead of 100/120ths.
 In short, the result is £100, and this is the amount you will charge your client.

 - If your rail fare came to £50, you will recharge £50 to your client.
 As we mention earlier, rail fares do not include VAT and are therefore these are zero-rated.
 In short, the amount to recharge in respect of this is the £50.

 When you recharge expenses upon your recharge invoice, you will list these out along with the cost of each one.
 In short, here is a basic summary of how your expenses recharged for your contracting work may look:

 |The total expenses to recharge||166.67|

-An example of what your recharge invoice when you have recharged expenses
+An example of your recharge invoice once you have recharged expenses

 When you are charging costs and charging VAT on expenses as a UK contractor, your actual contractor invoice may include both your consulting fees and your expenses.
 In conclusion, your invoice could look like this: